 has made hospitality a science.
 From their wedding chapel overlooking a beautiful valley,

-to the snacks available to accompany the extensive tastings, to weekly brunches and dinners
+to the snacks available to accompany the extensive tastings, to weekday Cafe fare for lunch and

 The wedding chapel at Wolf Mountain

-There is a beautiful inside dining room (with extensions on covered decks) where the meals
+There is a beautiful inside dining room (with extensions on enclosed decks) where the meals

 and special events are hosted.
-We have been to both a Sunday special dinner and a wedding
+We have been to both Sunday special brunchs and a wedding

 in this space and it worked well for both.
 The wedding chapel is open-air and overlooks a